jawsmartin/jawsmartin.github.io/_posts/2014-12-00-the-world-revolves-around-the-sun.md

 layout: post
 title: The World Revolves Around the Sun
 deck: The pivot from strictly local Chicago news to nationwide coverage was finalized when Chicago Sun-Times's parent company sold the Chicago Suburban papers, Pioneer Press, to the Chicago Tribune late 2014.
-date: 2014-12-15
+date: 2014-12-00
 category: Portfolio
 ---

 The last project I did with Aggrego is most certainly the largest, and for me, the most significant of my career, thus far.
 I did not expect to be the lead designer of a prestigious product or brand, such as the Chicago Sun-Times, so soon.
 But, as luck/fortune would have it, I was given the opportunity to not only redesign it, but extend it's reach across 70 of the largest cities in the US as part of the "Sun-Times Network"

-Aggrego, generally, is software development startup that creates and manages news media networks.
-It employees a extremely talented mix of developers and engineers who build the networks from the ground up, and content creators to fill said networks with highly-monetizable content.
+Aggrego, the company I was technically employed by for this project, is generally a software development startup that creates and manages news media networks.
+It employees a extremely talented mix of developers and engineers who build the networks from the ground up, and content creators who fill said networks with highly-monetizable content.

 {% include image.html name="intro" caption="Aggrego Tech Team working on Sun-Times Network" %}

-During my tenure with the company, we worked on a wide range of inhouse projects, such as Weekaway and Rankommend, but focused primarily on building for others.
+During my tenure with Aggrego, we worked on a wide range of inhouse projects, such as Weekaway and Rankommend, but focused primarily on building for others.
 A few of our client projects include managing Sun-Times Media Group's Chicago suburb news network, Pioneer Press, building Digicel's international news network, Loop, and testing Communicorp's multi-county Ireland news network, Today.ie.

-The Sun-Times Network would be another of these client projects.
+The **Sun-Times Network** would be another of these client projects.

 It was proposed by Sun-Times Media Group's owner, Wrapports, LLC, as a one-off extention of the Chicago Sun-Times brand into Milwaukee, WI.
 However, as we started mapping out the product it started to be apparent that the process for "Milwaukee Sun-Times" could be duplicated infinitely, assuming we could create a scalable template.

 {% include image.html name="intro" caption="Initial Pitch work for Milwaukee Sun-Times" %}